BROADSoftware/HADeploy/docsite/docs/plugins_reference/hbase/hbase_relay.md

 host|yes|The host on which all hbase commands will be pushed for execution.
 Must be fully configured as HBase client. tools_folder|no|Folder used by HADeploy to install some tools for HBase management.<br>Default: `/tmp/hadeploy_<user>/` where `user` is the [`ssh_user`](../inventory/hosts) defined for this relay host. principal|no|A Kerberos principal allowing all HBase related operation to be performed.
-See below keytab_path|no|A path to the associated keytab file on the relay host. become_user|no|A user account under which all namespace and table operations will be performed.
+See below local_keytab_path|no|A local path to the associated keytab file.
+This path is relative to the embeding file.
+See [below](#kerberos-authentication) relay_keytab_path|no|A path to the associated keytab file on the relay host.
+See [below](#kerberos-authentication) become_user|no|A user account under which all namespace and table operations will be performed.
 Only used on non-Kerberos cluster.<br>Note: The [`ssh_user`](../inventory/hosts) defined for this relay host must have enough rights to switch to this `become_user` using the `become_method` below.<br>Default: No user switch, so the [`ssh_user`](../inventory/hosts) defined for this relay host will be used. become_method|no|The method used to swith to this user.
 Refer to the Ansible documentation on this parameter.<br>Default: Ansible default (`sudo`).

 ## Kerberos authentication

-When principal and keytab_path variables are defined, Kerberos authentication will be activated for all HBase operations.
+When `principal` and `..._keytab_path` variables are defined, Kerberos authentication will be activated for all HBase operations.

 * All HBase operations will be performed on behalf of the user defined by the provided principal.
 * This principal must have enough rights to be able to create namespaces and HBase table.

+Regarding the keytab file, two cases:

+* This keytab file already exists on the relay host.
+In such case, the `relay_keytab_path` must be set to the location of this file.
+And the relay host's [`ssh_user`](../inventory/hosts) must have read access on it.
-Normally, there should be at least one principal and keytab file created with these privileges by the system during Kerberos setup.
+<br>Normally, for HBase, there should be at least one principal and keytab file created with full privileges by the system during Kerberos setup.
-* And the host's `ssh_user` must have read access on the provided keytab file.

-Note also this keytab file must exists on the relay host.
-If it is not the case, one may copy it using file copy of HADeploy.
-This wills works as all file copy on the nodes are performed before any HBase operation (See Execution order in Miscellaneous chapter).
-(LINK)
+* This keytab file is not present on the relay host.
+In such case the `local_keytab_path` must be set to its local location.
+HADeploy will take care of copying it on the remote relay host, in a location under `tools_folder`.
+Note you can also modify this target location by setting also the `relay_keytab_path` parameter.
+In this case, it must be the full path, including the keytab file name.
+And the containing folder must exists.

 ## Example
 ```yaml